facebookresearch/hydra/website/docs/tutorials/structured_config/2_node_path.md

 title: Custom node path
 ---

-You may want to place MySQLConfig in a specific path in the final configuraiton object.
+You may want to place MySQLConfig in a specific path in the final configuration object.
-Use use the path parameter to specify the path.
+Use the path parameter to specify the path.
 You can use dot notation to create multiple parent nodes (E.G. `path="foo.bar.baz"`)

 ```python
 class MySQLConfig: